nefedov-yury/BEAN/workdir/PsipJpsiPhiEta/00_readme.txt

 // K & Pi track+PID efficiencies
 //-------------------------------
 RewTrkPiK.hpp:
-// functions with corrections for efficiency of
+// RewTrkPiK.hpp - functions with corrections for the efficiency of
-// reconstruction Pions and Kaons (including PID) for MC events
+// Kaon/Pion reconstruction,including PID, for the MC events

 trk_eff_sel.cc:
 // Pictures for presentation/memo